dd9jn/rfc4880bis/crypto-refresh.md

 This specification uses 0x40 as the prefix octet.
 This is represented in this standard as `MPI(prefixed N octets of X)`, where `N` is the known bytestring length.

-For example, a five-octet opaque string using `MPI(prefixed 5 octets of X)` where `X` has the value `00 02 ee 19 00` would be written to the wire form as: `00 2f 40 00 02 ee 19 00`.
+For example, a five-octet opaque string using `MPI(prefixed 5 octets of X)` where `X` has the value `00 02 EE 19 00` would be written to the wire form as: `00 2F 40 00 02 EE 19 00`.

-To encode the string, we prefix it with the octet 0x40 (whose 7th bit is set), then set the MPI's two-octet bit counter to 47 (0x002f, 7 bits for the prefix octet and 40 bits for the string).
+To encode the string, we prefix it with the octet 0x40 (whose 7th bit is set), then set the MPI's two-octet bit counter to 47 (0x002F, 7 bits for the prefix octet and 40 bits for the string).

 To decode the string from the wire, an implementation that knows that the variable is formed in this way can:

-- Ensure that the first three octets of the MPI (the two bit-count octets plus the prefix octet)  are `00 2f 40`, and
+- Ensure that the first three octets of the MPI (the two bit-count octets plus the prefix octet)  are `00 2F 40`, and

 - Use the remainder of the MPI directly off the wire.